MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/transparent-data-encryption.md

 - Creating a snapshot

-The following operations or conditions prevent the CREATE DATABASE ENCRYPTION KEY, ALTER DATABASE ENCRYPTION KEY, DROP DATABASE ENCRYPTION KEY, and ALTER DATABASE...SET ENCRYPTION statements:
+The following operations or conditions prevent the `CREATE DATABASE ENCRYPTION KEY`, `ALTER DATABASE ENCRYPTION KEY`, `DROP DATABASE ENCRYPTION KEY`, and `ALTER DATABASE...SET ENCRYPTION` statements:

 - A database is read-only or has read-only filegroups.